Watertight, hand-held solid-state drive integrated with the industry’s most advanced security architectures

 The new MISSION-Stor device is available with either a high-speed non-volatile memory express (NVMe) interface or a serial ATA (SATA) interface.
 Additionally, users can configure the device to operate in either an extended-life or extended-capacity mode based on mission requirements.
 Extended-capacity mode enables approximately 1.5 TB of host-accessible data storage, while extended-life mode enables enhanced data endurance – up to 7.7 pentabytes (PB) of total data written – with a maximum host-accessible storage capacity of 512 GB.

 The MISSION-Stor product, and all of Mercury’s digital microelectronics solutions, are manufactured in the Company’s Defense Microelectronics Activity (DMEA)-certified Advanced Microelectronics Center in Phoenix, Ariz.
-As a testament to its commitment for excellence in all aspects of security, Mercury protects its design and manufacturing records with an active cybersecurity program based on the
+As a testament to its commitment for excellence in all aspects of security, Mercury protects its design and manufacturing records with an active cybersecurity program based on the Center for Internet Security (CIS) critical security controls.
+Furthermore, critical components are carefully sourced from a managed supply chain with manufacturing sites located in the United States.

 Mercury’s application engineering team frequently assists customers seeking to deploy robust security solutions for the most complex applications.
 To participate in Mercury’s MISSION-Stor design program or for more production information, customers can visit www.mrcy.com/MISSION-Stor or contact Mercury at (866) 627-6951 or firstname.lastname@example.org.